Your local gas network is ready around the clock to deal with emergencies in your area.

-- DO open doors and windows to ventilate the property
+- Open doors and windows to ventilate the property.

-- DO turn off the gas at the mains tap.
+- Turn off the gas at the mains tap.
 This can usually be located near the gas meter and has a handle that can be turned 90 degrees.
-If the gas leak is in a cellar or basement, do not enter and instead evacuate the building
+If the gas leak is in a cellar or basement, do not enter and instead evacuate the building.

-- DON’T turn any power or light switches on or off
+- Turn power or light switches on or off.

-- DON’T light any sort of flame within the property
+- Light any sort of flame in the property.

-- DON’T use any appliances that could cause a spark
+- Use appliances that could cause a spark.

 You should call 999 if: